chartmogul/chartmogul-python/README.md

 ## Installation

-This library requires Python 2.7 or 3.5 to 3.8.
+This library requires Python 3.5 to 3.8.
+It was last tested against Python 2.7 in version 1.3.0.

 ```sh
 pip install chartmogul